nitwit-se/notes/content/posts/20230810094858-combinating_the_technical_interview.md

 *Heathen!* You briefly contemplate leaving the chamber, but then remember that you need this more than Tim needs you.
 Curse this age of ignorance.

 Your fingers dance over the keys like the Norns weaving the threads of fate, transmuting your incantation into the language of the unenlightened.
-A silent invocation escapes your lips &mdash; may the potency of the runes remain undiminished in this foreign form.
+A silent invocation escapes your lips – may the potency of the runes remain undiminished in this foreign form.
 You've never dared to test their might in such a crude manner before:

 ```julia
 const I = x -> x